dhdaines/playa/README.md

 Whereas `pdfminer.six` would break down text objects into their individual glyphs (which might or might not correspond to characters), this is not always what you want, and moreover it is computationally quite expensive.
-It also complicates the use of the `ActualText` attribute for text extraction.
 So PLAYA, by default, does not do this.
 If you don't need to know the actual bounding box of a text object, then don't access `obj.bbox` and it won't be computed.
-If you don't need to know the position of each glyph but simply want the Unicode characters, then just look at `obj.chars` (this will use the `ActualText` attribute if it exists).
+If you don't need to know the position of each glyph but simply want the Unicode characters, then just look at `obj.chars`.

-Of course a lot of PDFs, especially ones produced by OCR, won't give you anything very meaningful in that case, so you will want to actually look at the glyphs.
-This becomes a matter of iterating over the item, giving you, well, more items, which are the individual
+Also, a lot of PDFs, especially ones produced by OCR, don't organize text objects in any meaningful fashion, so you will want to actually look at the glyphs.
+This becomes a matter of iterating over the item, giving you, well, more items, which are the individual glyphs:
-glyphs:

 ```python
 for glyph in item: